adityapk00/zqw-docs/docs/troubleshooting.md

 ## The `zec-qt-wallet.log` file

-As with the `debug.log` file, the `zec-qt-wallet.log` file will help to identify issues with the zec-qt-wallet application.
+As with the `debug.log` file, the `zec-qt-wallet.log` file will help to identify issues with the ZecWallet application.
 Providing the latest output of this file can help in troubleshooting issues.
 The location of this file is in the following location for each platform:

 * Windows: `%HOMEPATH%\AppData\Roaming\zec-qt-wallet-org\zec-qt-wallet\zec-qt-wallet.log`
 * macOS: `/Users/gareth/Library/Application Support/zec-qt-wallet-org/zec-qt-wallet/zec-qt-wallet.log`